Our knowledge of orthopaedics. Your best health.

 Swelling

 Your doctor will give you strict instructions about whether and when you can put weight on your foot.
-Depending upon the type of procedure you have, if you put weight on your foot too early or without proper support, the bones can shift and the bunion correction will be lost.
+Depending on the type of procedure you have, if you put weight on your foot too early or without proper support, the bones can shift, and the bunion correction will be lost or the bones may not heal.

 Some bunion procedures allow you to walk on your foot right after the surgery.
 In these cases, patients must use a special surgical shoe to protect the bunion correction.

-In addition to no weightbearing, driving may be restricted until the bones have healed properly — particularly if the surgery was performed on your right foot.
+In addition to no weightbearing, driving may be restricted until the bones have healed properly — especially if the surgery was performed on your right foot.

 Physical Therapy and Exercise